seppo0010/facebook-friends-migrations/README.md

 Instructions
 ==

-FQL to get your friends' information:
+Run the following FQL query to get your friends' information.
+You can run the query from this URL: https://developers.facebook.com/tools/explorer

     SELECT name, current_location, hometown_location FROM user WHERE uid IN (SELECT uid2 FROM friend WHERE uid1 = me())